-Quantitative safety data help identify roads, intersections, or other facilities that have a high incidence of collision, hazards, or injuries and may therefore be priorities for implementing projects to improve safety.
+Quantitative safety data is data that will help identify roads, intersections, or other facilities that have a high incidence of collision, hazards, or injuries and may therefore be priorities for implementing projects to improve safety.
 Analyzing the data should help you understand primary collision factors and what countermeasure or series of countermeasures can address the infrastructure deficiency or other problem.